abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_working1.rst

           return result;
         }

-    Let's dissect this algorithm.
-First of all, you might wonder where the propagation takes place.
-In a few words: Constraints are responsible to attach ``Demon``\s to variables.
+    Let's dissect the algorithm.
+First of all, you might wonder where does the propagation take place.
+    In a few words: ``Constraint``\s are responsible of attaching ``Demon``\s to variables.
 These ``Demon``\s are on their turn responsible for implementing the actual propagation.
 Whenever the domain of a variable changes, the corresponding ``Demon``\s are triggered.
 In the main search algorithm, this happens twice: when we ``Apply()`` a ``Decision`` (line 75) and when we ``Refute()`` a ``Decision`` (line 53).

     Back to the algorithm.
-On line 2, the solver takes the last search as several searches can be nested and queued.
+On line 2, the solver grabs the last search.
+Indeed, several searches can be nested and queued.

-    The ``Search`` object is responsible to monitor the search for one ``DecisionBuilder`` (one phase) and triggers the callbacks of the installed ``SearchMonitor``\s at the right moments.
+    The ``Search`` object is responsible of monitoring the search for one ``DecisionBuilder`` (one phase) and triggers the callbacks of the installed ``SearchMonitor``\s at the right moments.

-    Following the solver's state, some actions are needed and this is done lines 6-39.
-The case ``AT_SOLUTION`` is worth and explanation.
-The solver is in this state because if found a feasible solution when ``NextSolution()`` was called.
+    Following the solver's state, some action  is needed (see lines 6-39).
+The case ``AT_SOLUTION`` is worth an explanation.
+The solver is in this state because it found a feasible solution when ``NextSolution()`` was called.
-    The solver needs thus to backtrack (method ``BacktrackOneLevel() on line 14).
+    The solver thus needs to backtrack (method ``BacktrackOneLevel() on line 14).
 If a right branch exists, it is stored in the
     ``Decision`` pointer ``fd`` (failed decision) and ``BacktrackOneLevel()`` returns ``false``.
 If there are no more right branches to visit, the search tree has been exhausted and the method returns ``true``.